vesuxyz/docs/docs/user-guides/btcfi-mode.md

 ![BTCFi Mode](./images/btcfi-mode.png)

-## How BTCFI mode works
+## How BTCFi mode works

 BTCFI mode shows best-fitting markets for using your Bitcoin.

-You can use the pool selector to explore other BTC pools and their available markets.
+Use the pool selector dropdown on the right side of the page to switch pools and explore other markets.

 ![Select a pool](./images/btcfi-mode-pool-selector.png)

-## Earn in BTCFI mode
+## Earn in BTCFi mode

 1. Select a market you want to deposit
 2. Set the amount and click **Start earning**
 3. Confirm in your wallet

-Your Bitcoin assets start earning immediately.

 ![Earn BTCFi](./images/btcfi-mode-earn.png)

+Your deposit starts earning immediately.

-## Borrow in BTCFI mode
+## Borrow in BTCFi mode

 1. Select a market
 2. Switch to the **Borrow** tab on the market page